 - Hector.
 He comes with the skill Distant Counter, allowing him to counterattack ranged attackers.
 His Armads has the Quick Riposte skill built in, which allows him to do follow up attack if he is attacked while his HP is above 80%.
 His HP, Atk, and Defense are all fantastic, allowing him to take and dish out a lot of physical punishment.
 With his high HP, he should be able to take a magical strike here or there too.
 What makes Hector unique among units who can run Distant Counter and Quick Riposte is that his Quick Riposte is built into his weapon, freeing up his B skill.
 He could use Wings of Mercy to help him traverse the map easily and get the jump on unsuspecting foes.
 He could also use Vantage, which would let an injured Hector strike first at a certain HP threshold.
 His HP threshold for his weapon's effect is 80% HP, and Vantage's HP threshold is 75% HP, so if he's not in one threshold, he's in the other, being able to either strike twice, or strike first, both dangerous prospects for his enemies, especially if he's got a Special charged up.
 His only real weaknesses are his low Res and Spd, and his lack of movement due to being an armoured unit (and the latter can be fixed with Amelia's Armor March).
 This means that, while having a counter to him is recommended, it isn't particularly difficult to build one.

 - Bridal Cordelia, an archer variant of the regular Cordelia.
-She is easily the best archer in the game, with an impressive 35 Atk and 35 Spd.
-Her natural skillset isn't too bad either, as she has the very rare Rally Atk/Spd which boosts both stats by 3, and her weapon can boost her teammates Def and Res by 2 if they're within two spaces.
-However, she'd really want weapons like the Brave Bow+ or the Firesweep Bow+, as well as skills like Death Blow or Life and Death to augment her offense.
-The Brave Bow+ can let her strike twice in succession, potentially four times if she has enough Spd, while the Firesweep Bow+ prevents her and her foes from counterattacking.
-With her incredible offensive stats, she can proceed to heavily injure her foes, if not outright destroy them.
-Since she is colourless, only Triangle Adept -Raven tome wielders can mitigate damage from her, but Cordelia can then use Cancel Affinity to negate that advantage.
+She boasts top notch offensive stats, with an impressive 35 Atk and 35 Spd.
+With either the Brave Bow+ or Firesweep Bow+, as well as skills like Death Blow or Life and Death to augment her offense, she is capable of destroying a lot of units.
+The Brave Bow+ lets her strike twice consecutively, potentially up to four times if she's fast enough, while the Firesweep Bow+ prevents her and her foes from counterattacking.
+As she is colourless, only -Raven tome wielders possess an advantage against her, especially if they also have Triangle Adept.
+However, Cordelia can then equip Cancel Affinity to negate Triangle Adept's advantage.
+Her only real weakness is just her poor defenses, as she'd fold pretty quickly when attacked.

 - -Blade tome users.
-The most popular ones to use are Nino and Tharja, since they come packing the tome themselves and have the stats to make it scarynote .
-However, the tome is so powerful that basically any mage carrying it can become decent, because of its effect- bonus damage equal to all of the stat bonuses given to that unit is added.
-The more stat buffs you give to the unit, the stronger they will get.
+Each colors come with one character packing the tome themselves and have the stats to make it scary: Tharja (Red), Nino (Green) and Tailtiu (Blue).note The tome is so powerful that basically any mage carrying it can become decentnote , because of its effect: bonus damage equal to all of the stat bonuses given to that unit is added.
+The more stat buffs given to the unit, the stronger they will get.
 Using supporting characters with Rally or Hone skills to boost the -blade unit's stats and they can hit as hard as nukes.
-Eirika and Ephraim, with weapons carrying Hone Attack 2, make good partners for this tome for their ability to raise all four stats at once on any unit (Sacred Twin, Hone Speed C, Rally Defence Assist, Fortify Res Seal).
+Eirika and Ephraim are noteworthy partners as their weapons boost the Atk of adjacent allies by +3.
+With their weapons, Hone Speed, and the Fortify Def or Res Seal, they can boost three stats simply by standing adjacent to an ally, or they can boost four stats with the appropriate Rally.

 - Specialized or themed teams have become popular with the advent of skill inheritance.
 There are specialized buff skills that work for specific types of units (namely Cavalry, Armour, and Flying units), so these teams usually take advantage of that.
 Hone and Fortify skills will boost their respective stats (Hone for Atk and Spd, Fortify for Def and Res) by 6 each to any adjacent unit that it applies to, while Goad and Ward skills will boost their respective stats (Goad for Atk and Spd, Ward for Def and Res) by 4 each to any nearby unit within two spaces that it applies to.
 The regular equivalents to these skills are less effective but more general, boosting only one stat, or only working for adjacent allies.
 This is why these specialized teams are not only very viable, but potentially very dangerous to face thanks to their benefits.
 Cavalry units have great movement, armoured units having great stats, and fliers having freedom of movement.
 Mounted and flier -Blade tome wielders can take full advantage of these buffs, allowing them to devastate their foes.
 For instance, single Hone boost would effectively grant an extra +18 damage, far greater than any other buffer could provide.

-- In contrast, full flier and full armour teams are far harder to form.
-For flier teams, mage fliers are from seasonal banners, and their buff skills are on much harder to find units, as Hone Fliers is locked to the 5* exclusive Hinoka.
-As for armour teams, the essential skills they need are also on 5* exclusive units, like Distant Counter being on Hector and Armour March being on Amelia.
-Both of these skills help make up for the weaknesses that armoured units usually have.
-While full flier and full armour teams can still succeed, they are just a bit more difficult to form than full cavalry teams.
+- In contrast, full flier and full armor teams are far harder to form.
+For flier teams, mage fliers are from seasonal banners, and their buff skills are on much harder to find units, as Hone Fliers is locked to the 5* exclusive Hinoka or the seasonal variant of Nowi.
+As for armor teams, the essential skills they need are also on 5* exclusive units, like Distant Counter being on Hector and Armour March being on Amelia or the seasonal variant of Henry.
+Both of these skills help make up for the weaknesses that armored units usually have.
+While full flier and full armor teams can still succeed, they are just a bit more difficult to form than full cavalry teams.

 Game Breaker / Fire Emblem Heroes